 NCS4 is offering a free webinar series created to deliver knowledge and resources from across the safety and security industry to you at the comfort of your own home.
 These remote webinars will feature a presenter from a different sector of safety and security to offer an inside look at news and happenings from around the world.

 As a leader in sport and event safety and security research and training, the National Center for Spectator Sports Safety and Security (NCS⁴) is positioned to organize and disseminate educational materials related to potential technological solutions.
-Through the Online Technology Forum, the NCS⁴ will assist solution providers in organizing content, identifying and preparing presenters, and delivering information to practitioners about existing and emerging technologies.
+Through the Technology Webinar Series, the NCS⁴ will assist solution providers in organizing content, identifying and preparing presenters, and delivering information to practitioners about existing and emerging technologies.

 Tue, Sept 29, 2020 2:00 PM - 3:00 PM CDT